sgaywalaUCSD/cse15l-lab-reports/Lab_Report_5.md

 In the first example, I am searching for any file starting with "cse11" (the star is a wildcard character meaning anything that matches can go there).
 However, using the iname option, I can find files that start with "CSE11" also, since it is case insensitive, widening my search.
 In the second example, I originally search for any files starting with "Bild2".
 However, using the iname feature, I can also find files starting with "BILD2".
 Ulitmately, this feature makes it easier to search for what I want, if I don't remember what the exact upper and lower case letters are in the pattern I am searching for.

 ## Make Find Show All Files of a Given Type
 Another useful feature to refine a search in find is to the use -type feauture. `-type f` is an option to only list files while `-type d` is an option to only list directories.
-This option is useful if you know whether the thing you are searching for is a directory or a file, and -type will limit the listed results to the option selection
+This option is useful if you know whether the thing you are searching for is a directory or a file, and -type will limit the listed results to the option selected.

 Here is an example:
 ```